Office of the Superintendent of Financial Institutions

 Return to footnote 42

 As provided under section 3 of the PBSR, Ontario, Quebec, Nova Scotia, New Brunswick, Manitoba, British Colombia, Saskatchewan, Alberta and Newfoundland and Labrador are designated provinces.
-If the benefits of any members, former members or any other persons entitled to benefits under the plan are subject to the pension legislation of Newfoundland and Labrador or Quebec, a termination report covering these benefits would have to be filed with these provincial pension regulators.
-This is because there is no reciprocal agreement between the federal government and Newfoundland and Labrador and the agreement with Quebec only covers members who are employed in the Northwest Territories, Nunavut or Yukon.
+If the benefits of any members, former members or any other persons entitled to benefits under the plan are subject to the pension legislation of Newfoundland and Labrador, a termination report covering these benefits would have to be filed with the provincial pension regulator.
+This is because there is no reciprocal agreement between the federal government and Newfoundland and Labrador.

 Return to footnote 43